-In simple term, it is calculated as “number of data transferred per second”.
+In simple terms, it is calculated as the “number of data transferred per second”.

 Characteristics of PLC Communication Protocols in Table

-When PLC modules are connected over the network, the standard communication protocols are used.
+When PLC modules are connected over the network, standard communication protocols are used.

 Which PLC communication protocol you should use?